 6. Pay Your Respects at Woodland Cemetery

 Foresty beauty, such as hills and trees, fill the entirety of Skogskyrkogården.
 Wandering through this lush green landscape offers a chance for peaceful meditation.
-Many famous Swedes are buried here including film star Greta Garbo.
+Additionally, many famous Swedes are buried here including film star Greta Garbo.
 This is totally one of the more unique experiences to have in Stockholm.

 7. Soak up Contemporary Stockholm

-As for your final experience in Stockholm, make sure to venture beyond the spiffy Old Town on your stay in Stockholm.
-I love the Old Town, I do, but you need to see other neighborhoods to get a true picture of Stockholm.
+As for your final experience in Stockholm, make sure to venture beyond the spiffy Old Town and see what makes today’s Stockholm special.
+Personally, I love the Old Town, I do, but you need to see other neighborhoods to get a true picture of Stockholm.

 It’s a super contemporary city, which I personally love!
-I stayed right in Haymarket, which made exploring central Stockholm easy.
-Lots of shops, food trucks, and street sculptures for travelers to discover and enjoy.
+For example, I stayed right in Haymarket, which made exploring central Stockholm easy.
+I had access to lots of shops, food trucks, and street sculptures.
 You can even see the exact spot on Sveavägen where Sweden’s prime minister, Olof Palme, was assassinated.

 And don’t forget to take a trip on Stockholm’s Blue Line to see some nifty subway art!
-You can ogle at some unique designs for the price of a metro ticket.
+You can ogle at some unique designs for the cheap price of a metro ticket.
 Many stations have art so see more than one.

 I loved all my experiences in Stockholm and still have much more to see.
 Have you ever visited Sweden’s capital?
 Perhaps you’ve been to some of these postcard worthy sights?

 How about Sweden?
 Planning a visit?
 I highly recommend a visit in the near future.
 Also, feel free to share your own incredible travel experiences in the comments.
 I’d love to hear them.